bkrieger1991/rabbitcli/src/RabbitMQ.CLI.Proxy/readme.md

 *List of supported message-properties*

-For more details and an explanation of the message-properties, read official rabbitmq-documentation: https://www.rabbitmq.com/publishers.html#message-properties
+For more details and an explanation of the message-properties, visit the official rabbitmq-documentation: https://www.rabbitmq.com/publishers.html#message-properties

 ### Message-Headers
 To define message headers published along with your payload, simply provide more headers.